cu-mkp/m-k-manuscript-data/_texts/p-087r_tl.md

 *[continued]*

-In order to mold well, it is necessary to cast several medals together in a large box mold, because when there is a lot of material & the crucible is almost full, it becomes hotter. & Then, if you do not succeed with one of the medals, another will be good.
+In order to mold well, one ought in a big frame several medals together, for when there is a lot of substance, & the crucible is almost full, it heats more, & then, if one medal does not come out well, the other will be good.

-It is better to melt with a bellows furnace than with a wind furnace, because it heats more vigorously.
-It is true that <span class="m">latten</span> melts better in the wind furnace, because it is more brittle than <span class="m">copper</span>.
+It is better to melt in a bellows furnace than in a four à vent, because it gives a more vigorous heat.
+It is true that <span class="m">latten</span> melts well in the four à vent, because it is easier to melt than copper, being more brittle.

-Some <span class="pro">founder</span>s superstitiously believe that there are only three days in a week that are good for melting, that is, Tuesdays, <span class="del">Wednesdays</span> Thursdays, and Saturdays.
-For them, the others are unlucky.
+Some of the <span class="pro">founder</span>s have this superstition, that only three days a week are good for melting, namely Tuesdays, <span class="del">Wednesdays</span> Thursdays, and Saturdays.
+The others, for them, are unlucky.

-When you mold, do not excessively pound on the medal that is in <span class="m">sand</span>, because that prevents it from being cleanly stripped, & cracks the mold.
+When you mold, do not knock excessively on the medal, which is in the <span class="m">sand</span>, because it prevents it from releasing very neatly, & shakes loose the mold.

-See to it that <span class="m">sand</span> does not go over the edges of the box mold, because if the molded medal is higher than the cast, <span class="m">metal</span> will not easily enter the form.
-Therefore, always take care that the surface of your cast surpasses the mold in a straight line.
-To accomplish this, if you wish, put a piece of <span class="m">cardboard</span> of whatever thickness you please on top of the mold.
+Take heed also that the <span class="m">sand</span> does not surpass the edges of the frame, for it makes the molded medal higher than the cast, & in this way, metal will never enter the mold.
+Therefore, always make sure that the surface of your casted object directly lines up with the mold, and to make this effect, if you wish, put a lump of <span class="m">carton</span> of whatever thickness you wish.

-To prevent their large casting works from becoming too porous, <span class="pro">founder</span>s are careful to heat their molds very well.
-And to know if the molds are heated enough, they tap them with their finger, & if they start ringing like a pot, they are heated enough.
+<span class="pro">Founders</span>, in order to prevent their large cast works from becoming porous, are careful to well reheat their molds.
+And to know if they have been reheated enough, they knock against it with their finger, & if they ring like a pot, then they are.

-In order to cast their canons cleanly, they mix with their <span class="m"><span class="pro">founder</span>'s earth</span> some fine casting <span class="m">sand</span>, if they can get any.
+To cast their canons neatly, they mix their earth with some fine casting <span class="m">sand</span>, if they can get any.

-## <span class="m">Sand</span> of <span class="pl">Toulouse</span>
+## <span class="m">Sand</span> from <span class="pl">Thoulouse</span>

-<span class="del"></span>The <span class="sup"><span class="m">sand</span></span> generally considered good is the one found in a vineyard near Pech—David.
-But the best is the one is from the <span class="pl">Touch</span>, a river close to <span class="pl">Saint—Michel</span> & <span class="pl">Blagnac</span>, in a vineyard at a high altitude.
-This <span class="sup"><span class="m">sand</span></span> is thinner, & a bit greasier than the other, & better for small works.
-It should not be overheated.
+<span class="del"></span>The usual <span class="del">bo</span> good one is the one which is found in a vineyard near Puy David, but the one which is most excellent is the one is from <span class="pl">Touch</span>, near <span class="pl">Sainct Michel</span> & near <span class="pl">Blagnac</span>, in a vineyard that is high up.
+The latter is thinner, & a little fatter than the other, & better for small works.
+It does not want to be too reheated.